PsychNeuro/PsychNeuro.github.io/index.md

 * [ePub](https://github.com/PsychNeuro/ed1/releases/download/v1.0.0/psychneuro_ed1.epub) --- opens in e.g., Mac iBooks

-* [Kindle / MOBI](https://github.com/PsychNeuro/ed1/releases/download/v1.0.0/psychneuro_ed1.mobi) --- you can email this to yourself at your amazon kindle account to get it on your device, or also get it (for $2.99 --- lowest price possible) at: [Amazon.com](https://www.amazon.com/dp/B08KQ6C6G1) --- they also have an on-demand paperback print version (in color) for around $38.
+* [Kindle / MOBI](https://github.com/PsychNeuro/ed1/releases/download/v1.0.0/psychneuro_ed1.mobi) --- you can email this to yourself at your amazon kindle account to get it on your device: https://www.amazon.com/gp/sendtokindle/email

+* [Amazon.com](https://www.amazon.com/dp/B08KQ6C6G1) --- you can pay $2.99 (lowest price possible) to have Amazon upload the book to your kindle, or roughly $39 for them to send you an on-demand paperback print version (in color)

 * [HTML](https://github.com/PsychNeuro/ed1/releases/download/v1.0.0/psychneuro_ed1.html) --- single big HTML file, readable in your browser.

-Note: if you click on `book` and the individual `.md` files in there (which is the raw source for the text), you can read the text but the figure captions will not show up, and there will be a `{ width }` styling tag after figures.

 # The Three-C Principles